henkelmax/dynamic-render-distance/readme.md

 Name | Default Value | Description
 ---|---|---
-min_mspt | `30` | The lower threshold in mspt when the mod starts increasing the render distance max_mspt | `40` | The upper threshold in mspt when the mod starts decreasing the render distance tick_interval | `200` | The interval of the mspt check min_render_distance | `10` | The minimum render distance the server can have max_render_distance | `32` | The maximum render distance the server can have
+min_mspt | `30` | The lower threshold in mspt when the mod starts increasing the render/simulation distance max_mspt | `40` | The upper threshold in mspt when the mod starts decreasing the render/simulation distance tick_interval | `200` | The interval of the mspt check
+min_render_distance | `10` | The minimum render distance the server can have
+max_render_distance | `32` | The maximum render distance the server can have